michael-scharf/ws-trainer-build/README.md

 **Overview**

-Wireshark-GTK can run in a Web browser using a Broadwayd server.
-This can be useful for online training on how to use Wireshark.
+Wireshark-GTK can run in a Web server using a Broadwayd server.
+This can be useful for online training on how to use Wireshark, as only a Web browser is needed.

+ws-trainer has been developed for preparing [lab experiments](https://www.ktlab.de) at [Hochschule Esslingen - University of Applied Sciences](https://www.hs-esslingen.de).

-However, some small patches are needed both for GTK and Wireshark.
+This solution requires some small patches both for GTK and Wireshark.
 These patches are described in the German c't magazine 1/2020:

 [c’t-Raspion: Datenpetzen finden und bändigen](https://www.heise.de/ct/ausgabe/2020-1-c-t-Raspion-Datenpetzen-finden-und-baendigen-4611153.html)

 [c't-Raspion: Projektseite – Foren weitere Hinweise](https://www.heise.de/ct/artikel/c-t-Raspion-Projektseite-4606645.html)

 This repository contains a build environment to compile GTK and Wireshark with the patches developed by c't.

+Any feedback or suggestions?
+Please reach out to michael.scharf@ktlab.de!

 **Prerequisits**